 The historic Curtiss-Wright Hangar was the central location and "headquarters" of the original Airport.
 It was the first permanent structure and is one of only a handful of such vintage hangars remaining in the Country.
 It is a tangible link with the American aviation pioneers Glenn Curtiss, and the Wright Brothers.
 The hangar was last actively used for aeronautical purposes in the early 1980s and thereafter became vacant and fell into disrepair.

 Various efforts were made in the past to restore the hangar such as was accomplished with Hangar One at Los Angeles International Airport (LAX).
 The hangar and the surrounding compound was sold to Hangar Owner, LLC on May 5, 2016 and underwent an extensive restoration.
-The new tenant that occupies the restored hangar is the Hunter-Gatherer Brewery who operate a microbrewery and host tasting and other events.
+The new tenant that occupies the restored hangar is the Hunter-Gatherer Brewery who operates a microbrewery and hosts tasting and other events.

 The following documents were prepared to assist with the restoration

 - A History, Architectural History, and Preservation Plan for Owens Field’s Historic Curtiss-Wright Hangar - Ms Jennifer Betsworth of the University of South Carolina’s Public History Program